algorandfoundation/xGov/Proposals/xgov-119.md

 The delivery timeline is deliberately open-ended to prioritize legal compliance and consumer safety.
 The deliverables will be available for public access only in jurisdictions where they fully adhere to local laws.
 The deliverables will be adjusted against feedback from legal consultation to ensure legal feasibility.
 These services will be offered as long as they are financially viable and legally permissible, with a planned legal sunsetting and exit strategy to be devised and communicated to consumers through the terms of service.

+Note the scope of the proposal, including the deliverables, are completely limited to whatever is described in this proposal document and excludes any external resource or dependency such as a Github repository where some design or intention may be proposed.

 ## Benefits for the community

 If implemented, developers in supported countries can provide users with a ZK-SNARK based OpenIdConnect authentication solution to access an application-specific self-custodial Algorand account linked to their OAuth credentials.
 The integrated 3rd party Fiat On-Ramp will enable users to buy approved crypto assets using major payment methods, including credit cards.
 Some of Algorand's UX challenges, like the need for explicit consent for asset Opt-In, will be mitigated by possibly leveraging <a href="https://github.com/algorandfoundation/ARCs/pull/269" target="_blank">ARC-56</a>.
 Estimates of operating expenses like cloud hosting suggest it may have competitive pricing to competitors in the space.